shawnsoltesz/JurassicPark/README.md

    [Weight] - How heavy the dinosaur is in pounds.
    [EnclosureNumber] - the number of the pen the dinosaur is in

-2. WhenAcquired needs to be a non-editable {Date.Time} variable when the entry is made
+2. [WhenAcquired] needs to be a non-editable {Date.Time} variable when the entry is made into the application.
+This will be used for generating the View report that lists the date the dinosaurs were added to the collection.
+This report is sorted using LINQ SortBy and Then By expressions by date.time stamp.

-3. Need to allow for entries to be made with blank fields (null) without issue

-4. [MethodDescription]
+3. When adding dinosaurs or editing the enclosure pen, a warning message is displayed that if any field is left blank, the action is cancelled and return to menu.
+The attempt is not saved by updating the data and the menu is displayed.

-   (Add a method Description to your class to print out a description of the dinosaur to include all the properties.
+4. Collections Report - [MethodDescription] (Add a method Description to your class to print out a description of the dinosaur to include all the properties.
 Create an output format of your choosing.
 Feel free to be creative.) **TBD**

+layout

+Console.WriteLine($"Dinosaur Name: {dinoName}\nDiet Type: {dietType}\nWeight: {weight}\nEnclosure Number: {enclosureNumber}\nWhen Acquired: {Date.Time}\n")

+5. [Transfer] - Assign the enclosure number during initial adding of the dinosaur.
+If the dinosaur is transferred, the enclosure number should and can be updated in the application.

+6.

 D -

 [Class] - Create a class to represent your dinosaurs.
 The class should have the following properties:

-[Name] - Dino name
+[dinoName] - Dino name
-[DietType] - This will be "carnivore" or "herbivore" [WhenAcquired] - This will default to the current time when the dinosaur is acquired using created {Date.Time}
+[dietType] - This will be "carnivore" or "herbivore" [whenAcquired] - This will default to the current time when the dinosaur is acquired using created {Date.Time}
+[weight] - How heavy the dinosaur is in pounds. (int parsed)

+- [Weight] entry could contain a decimal, so be sure variable type is double.
+Convert entry to two decimal places - 178.43, 203.00, 457.02, etc

-[Weight] - How heavy the dinosaur is in pounds. (int parsed) [EnclosureNumber] - the number of the pen the dinosaur is in
+[enclosureNumber] - the number of the pen the dinosaur is in

 [MethodDescription] aka [Collection]
 Add a method Description to your class to print out a description of the dinosaur to include all the properties.
 Create an output format of your choosing.
 Feel free to be creative. **TBD**To be built under the class, but need an output option.
 Name "Collection"